Chinese Date (JuJube)

 - Li - Large rounded fruit 1 1/2 inch long, 1 inch in diameter, and up to 2 ounces.
 Best

-- Lang - Large fruit, pear shaped, fruit is red when ripe.
-It can be eaten fresh when ripe or can be substituted for apples in pies.
-It is best when dried and made into jujube butter.
+- Lang - Extremely productive and has large pear shaped fruit, which is red when ripe.
+Best when dried and made into jujube butter, but it can be eaten fresh when red ripe or can be substituted for apples in pies.

 Click here to enlarge pictures.